NSS urges clampdown on creationist faith school

 The NSS expressed concern after its research exclusively revealed the educational policies and codes of conduct at Beis Yaakov Primary School in Barnet.
 Beis Yaakov is a state-funded school for girls "from strictly orthodox Jewish families".

 According to the voluntary aided school's visitors' guide, creationism is taught as fact, evolution is not discussed and pupils are taught that "the age of the universe is accepted as 5778 years old".
+(Since the publication of this piece the visitors' guide has been removed and replaced with a different version).

 In a letter to the schools minister, Sir Theodore Agnew, the NSS says that "given evolution is now a part of primary science curriculum, the school's refusal to teach or discuss evolution in any form clearly indicates the school is in breach of its legal obligation and should face sanction."